ni/monodrive-documentation/docs/monoDrive_home/BBox-vehicle.md

 11. Click on ‘Save’ on the top left corner.

-### Setting up the C++ client
+## Setting up the C++ client

 This section of the document explains how to modify code on the camera_sensor.cpp client example to specifically extract the above modified 2D bounding box with the label ‘rear_windshield’ using annotations

 <div style="display: inline-block;">
 1. Navigate to monodrive-client&rarr;examples&rarr;cpp&rarr;dev&rarr;camera_sensor.cpp file.
-Make the following change to include the vehicle’s actor tag and save the file:
+Make the following change to include the vehicle’s actor tag and save the file.
 </div>
 ```cpp
     fc_config.annotation.desired_tags = {"vehicle"};